The Happenings on Shaw Hill

 “It looks like you, don’t you think?”

 She had a suspicious look on her face like she knew it was me but wanted to hear me say it.
-But underneath that, in her eyes, I could see worry.
+And underneath that, in her eyes, I could see worry.
 And maybe fear.

-“Do they…” I started to say.
+“Do they know who…” I started to say.

 “No, they don’t know who it was,” she said.
 “But you were up last night and I followed you.”